AnoukSmet/Casa-Pedra-Nobre/testing.md

 ### User Experience
-#### User Story: I want to see a lot of pictures so I can really visualize the place
+#### User Story: I want to see a lot of pictures so I can really visualise the place
 In total I have displayed around 50 images from the property and the surroundings of the bed & breakfast.
-This helps the user to visualize the place and their potential upcoming stay.
+This helps the user to visualise the place and their potential upcoming stay.

 ## Tourist Info
 ### Responsiveness
 #### Where did I test?
 Test on various devices: MacBook Pro / iPhone 6S / Acer / iPhone 8 / iPhone 11 / iPad.
-Test on various browers: Google Chrome, Safari, Opera & Firefox
+Test on various browsers: Google Chrome, Safari, Opera & Firefox

 #### What did I test?
 * Display and quality of hero image